Dera Bhattian: History

-The village was founded before independence of Pakistan (before year 1900 AD).
+The village was founded prior to Pakistan's independence.
 It was initially resided by Sikhs and named as Dera Sahib Ditta on name of a Sikh religious figure.
 Locals renamed the village as Dera Bhattian or Kot Rahmat Khan on arrival of Choudhary Rahmat Khan Bhatti from Ameen Ka Chak, Jaranwala.
 Nearby villages are Mahtabah Chak 9RB, Neewan Pind and Qila Mir Zaman.

 People

 People in the village are living in houses made of bricks and concrete.
 These typically have three to five rooms which house extended families.
 By religion they are 100% Muslims.

 Geology

 Dera Bhattian is part of the alluvial plains between the Himalayan foothills and the central core of the Indian subcontinent.
 The alluvial deposits are typically over a thousand feet thick.
 The interfluves are believed to have been formed during the Late Pleistocene and feature river terraces.

 Television, Radio and Telecommunication

 Pakistan Television Corporation (PTV) is the state-owned regulated television whose broadcast channels of PTV Home and PTV News are available to the village TV receivers.
 Radio Pakistan broadcasts government regulated medium waves radio which is providing information and entertainment of people.

 Pakistan Telecommunication Authority (PTA) is the main provider of fixed line communication, mobile and broadband services to village.
 Mobile services by Mobilink, Telenor, Ufone and Zong are available in the village.